It’s day four of the one-year anniversary celebration of Piano Pantry!

 Day 4 | One-Year Subscription (Plus Plan) on Sproutbeat App ($90 Value)

-We also purchased the Apple pencil and while at first, we thought it was perhaps a little frivolous since they’re quite expensive at $100 ($85 at the moment on Amazon, I can’t imagine students using the app without it – the pencil works marvelously (note that the Apple pencil only works with the Pro).
+We also purchased the Apple pencil and while at first, we thought it was perhaps a little frivolous since they’re quite (around $100), I can’t imagine students using the app without it – the pencil works marvelously.
+Do take note though that the Apple pencil only works with the Pro.

 In case you’re wondering how I keep track of what worksheets they’ve done using a format like this, each worksheet has a # and I simply jot the worksheet #’s I assigned for that lesson down on my lesson plan spreadsheet (#797, #458, #459, #460).

-At a much lesser cost per annum than other lab resources I use, Sproutbeat is completely worth the subscription cost and will be a valued resource in my studio for years to come.
+Sproutbeat has become and I’m sure will continue to be a valued resource in my studio for years to come.

 One of you today, however, will win one year free – good luck and don’t forget to check back tomorrow for the final giveaway!